How to design a sage green kitchen

 Sage green worktops

-If you want to include a small touch of sage green in your kitchen, consider pairing sage green worktops with units in a less distinctive shade, such as cream.
+If you want to include small touches of sage green in your kitchen, consider pairing sage green worktops with units in a less distinctive shade, such as cream.
 This way, you can highlight a pop of colour without making it the main feature of the room.

 Sage green kitchen walls